matomatical/UoM-WAM-Spam/README.md

 Set up your Telegram account and note the numerical user, group, or channel ID you wish to be contacted through.
-Then enter your access token and destination chat into the script at runtime.
+Then enter your access token and destination chat into the script at runtime, or hard-code them into `notify/by_telegram.py`.
+Remember to keep your secrets safe!

 #### Push notifications (Pushbullet)